 WARNING: The links throughout this article point to graphic images that squeamish readers may prefer not to view.

-Origins: A Microsoft PowerPoint file making the rounds of the Internet presents the viewer with a chilling slide show: four pictures of a pretty young woman with her friends and family, a post-accident photograph of the charred remains of a car, nine images of a horribly disfigured woman pursuing her daily routine (sharing time with her father, receiving medical treatment, eating, reading), and finally a reproduction of a "Don't Drink and Drive" poster from the Texas Department of Public Safety bearing pre- and
+Microsoft PowerPoint file making the rounds of the Internet presents the viewer with a chilling slide show: four pictures of a pretty young woman with her friends and family, a post-accident photograph of the charred remains of a car, nine images of a horribly disfigured woman pursuing her daily routine (sharing time with her father, receiving medical treatment, eating, reading), and finally a reproduction of a "Don't Drink and Drive" poster from the Texas Department of Public Safety bearing pre- and post-disfigurement photos of the young woman under the legend "Not everyone who gets hit by a drunk driver dies."

 This is one of the cases we really wish would turn out to be someone's sick idea of hoax.
 Unfortunately, the story is all too real.